Sections

 After completing this lesson, you will be able to:

-bulletUse sections in Word
+bulletUse Sections in Word

 bulletUse different types of Section Breaks.
+Have a Section start on an odd-numbered page (or an even-numbered page).

 bullet View Headers and Footers